 Getting Attention

-Getting Attention is a Google Ad Grants agency that helps nonprofits apply for the Google Ad Grant, run their ad campaigns, and maintain grant compliance.
+Getting Attention is a Google Ad Grants agency that helps nonprofits apply for the Google Ad Grant, create compelling ads, and comply with the program’s rules.
 Along with these paid services, Getting Attention also hosts a regularly updated blog with free educational content that nonprofits can access at any time.

 The content hosted on Getting Attention is sourced from a variety of experts in the nonprofit field, ensuring the tips and best practices shared reflect the views of a number of professionals.
 Content also varies widely in length, from quick tips to some of the most comprehensive deep dives on nonprofit best practices around.